-The following development activities are exempt from standard development permits when located outside of the Special Flood Hazard Area.
+The following development activities are exempt from standard development permits when located outside of the Special Flood Hazard Area, except that flood hazard exemptions shall follow the exemption procedures found in YMC 15.27.403.
 Exemption from this chapter shall follow subsection (F)(1) of this section, and does not under any circumstances give permission to degrade a critical area or ignore risk from natural hazards.
 Any incidental damage to, or alteration of, a critical area that is not a necessary outcome of the exempted activity shall be restored, rehabilitated, or replaced at the responsible party's expense, according to YMC 15.27.521.